 “The vision is to put this information together with other evidence emerging from our multi-strand research programme (FORECEE) and enable us to develop precise and informative risk prediction tests targeting several women’s specific cancers, including ovarian cancer.”

 Athena Lamnisos, CEO of The Eve Appeal, said: “As a woman at high risk of cancer development you are currently faced with one stark choice – to undergo life-changing surgery to reduce your risk.
 This decision is not easy for many women, with implications for their fertility, being plunged into early menopause and the fact of undergoing surgery.

 “This research is an exciting step forward in both understanding the factors that potentially impact on cancer development but also, and most importantly, in developing interventions that can reduce that risk.
 If that can be done by something as simple as adjusting the vaginal microbiome – that is a game-changer.”

 This research falls into a broader programme FORECEE (4C, four cancers, one test), the aim of which is to develop a new test for the four main women-specific cancers.
 Currently the Widschwendter group are looking for women to take part in a programme called BRCA Unite.
 This study is looking to recruit women aged 18-45 years, with and without a BRCA mutation, and study the effect that changes in hormone, immune and microbiome profiles may have on supporting cancer development.

 The team’s vision is to provide greater understanding of potential cancer-triggering factors and provide hope for future non-surgical alternatives as part of risk-reduction.
 If you wish to know more visit www.brcaunite.org.

-The research was led by the Department of Women’s Cancer at the UCL EGA Institute for Women’s Health, which is a joint venture between and University College London Hospitals NHS Foundation Trust (UCLH).
+The research was led by the Department of Women’s Cancer at the UCL EGA Institute for Women’s Health.